Posts tagged ‘child led learning’

 Shelli: I would like to also mention that since our Titanic Project, I have learned that showing my son how other people (artists, builders, etc.) have dealt with mistakes and gained resilience has helped him start to become more patient with his own abilities.
 I will write more about this in an upcoming post about our rocket project.

 Click here to read Part 1 of this interview.
 Click here to go to Part 3.
-I have turned off the comments on the first two parts, but Lori will be available after I publish Part 3 for your additional questions!
+You can e-mail me, if you have any questions.
 I also hope you’ll subscribe to my blog so that you can join me on this project-based homeschooling adventure——->

 Project-based Homeschooling for Young Children: Interview with Lori Pickert, Part 1